kdgregory/log4j-aws-appenders/FAQ.md

    logs to Elasticsearch](https://blog.kdgregory.com/2019/09/streaming-cloudwatch-logs-to.html).

+## [Dependabot](https://dependabot.com/) says you have dependencies with critical vulnerabilities!

+   This project targets older versions of various libraries, and those versions are often the subject of Dependabot vulnerability reports.
+However, since this project does not define any transitive dependencies, _it will not introduce these vulnerabilities into your application._ You should, of course, regularly update your dependencies; just because this library _can_ be used with the 1.11.233 AWS SDK doesn't mean that it should.

 ## Can I contribute?

   At this point I haven't thought through the issues with having other contributors (and,